julzaza/wildwitchherbs/_posts/2025-07-13-fertility-rituals.md

   To bless a bed or room, sprinkle dried herbs and say: *“Let what is planted here be blessed and bloom.”*

+Deepen your knowledge of [Top Fertility Herbs](/top-fertility-herbs-witchcraft\/).
+These are remedies known to midwives, witches, and wise women through the ages.

 ---

 ## 8. Menstrual Blood Magic